wireapp/ansible-ntp-verify/README.md

 ## Development setup

-ansible 2.7 is the only dependency to run this role
+Ansible is the only dependency required to run this role.

 ## TODO